Back to Blog

 Now you can turn the home you live in into an asset by kicking out your kids and renting out their room to paying tenants (which my Mum threatened to do for years!).
 This means the home you live in now gives you money each month.
 There is a cost to this though as you have to share your home.

 Recently Katie and I have turned our home into an asset by renting it out.
 We went travelling round the world and rented it out and this has created an extra cashflow for us.
-We do spend a lot more on renting Airbnb's though!
+We do spend a lot on renting Airbnbs though!

 Katie and I decided to have two figures in our net-worth spreadsheet.
-The first is our net-worth excluding our home and the second is our net-worth including our home.
+The first is our net-worth for wealth building (which excludes our home) and the second is our total net-worth which includes ours home.

-The reason we do this is that when you are calculating how much it takes to retire you want to use the number without the home you live in.
+The reason we do this is that when you are calculating how much it takes to retire you want to use the number without the home you live in (your net-worth for wealth building).
+The home you live in, in retirement reduces your expenses if you have paid of the mortgage but it doesn't bring in any income to pay for groceries or bills or fun things to do with the grandkids!

 In reality the home you live in can be worth a huge amount of money and you could sell it and get that cash out, but then you wouldn't have anywhere to live!